ftmoose/ShopifyApplicationWinter2019/README.md

 npm run dev
 ```

-If you want to run the app with a custom database name (default database is *shopify*), do this
+Or if you want to run the app with a custom database name (default database is *shopify*), do this
+*Note: If you chose to use a custom database name while restoring the data, you must do this step*

 ```
 DB_NAME=<custom name> npm run dev
 ```

 That's it!
 Checkout the app on http://localhost:8080